nautobot/nautobot/nautobot/docs/development/index.md

 - When submitting an issue, please be as descriptive as possible.
 Be sure to provide all information request in the issue template, including:

       * The environment in which Nautobot is running
       * The exact steps that can be taken to reproduce the issue
       * Expected and observed behavior
       * Any error messages generated
       * Screenshots (if applicable)

 - Please avoid prepending any sort of tag (e.g. "[Bug]") to the issue title.
-  The issue will be reviewed by a maintainer aft  er submission and the appropriate labels will be applied for categorization.
+  The issue will be reviewed by a maintainer after submission and the appropriate labels will be applied for categorization.

 - Keep in mind that bugs are prioritized based on their severity and how much